Fluorescent tubes are exactly the same as CFL (compact fluorescent lights) but they have been around way longer.

 All the fluorescent tubes are gas discharge lamps that use electricity to excite mercury vapor.
 This vapor creates excited mercury atoms and when they bump into the bulb’s outer coating then the coating (usually Phosphor) starts to glow!

-For a number of years the old T12 bulb fixtures was considered standard when lighting large areas with a decent efficiency, but as good as these T12 lights was, they were not good for growing plants and that includes cannabis.
-They had relatively low lumen per watt ratio and their only advantage was the low temperature.
+For a number of years the old T12 bulb fixtures were considered standard when lighting large areas with decent efficiency, but as good as these T12 lights were, they were not good for growing plants and that includes cannabis.
+They had a relatively low lumen per watt ratio and their only advantage was the low temperature.

 With these 15$ you can grow a decent yield compared with T8 – just look how more efficient the T5 tubes are:

 - T12 = 200W * 60l/Watt = 1200 lumens